Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: The type semigroup

 \section{The type semigroup}

-Let~\(\Gr\) be an \'etale groupoid, \(X\) its object space and \(\Bis(\Gr)\) its inverse semigroup of (open) bisections.
+Let~\(\Gr\) be an \'etale groupoid, \(X\) its locally compact Hausdorff unit space and \(\Bis(\Gr)\) its inverse semigroup of (open) bisections.
 We define a type semigroup for~\(\Gr\) that depends on an auxiliary choice, which we call an \emph{inverse semigroup basis}.
 We work in this generality to unify definitions from \cites{Boenicke-Li:Ideal, Ma:Purely_infinite_groupoids, Rainone-Sims:Dichotomy}.
-A bisection \(W\subseteq \Gr\) with \(W^2=W\) must be an open subset of \(X\subseteq \Gr\).
-Thus the idempotent lattice \(\setgiven{W\in\Bis(\Gr)}{W^2=W}\) coincides with the lattice of open subsets of~\(X\).
+A bisection \(W\subseteq \Gr\) with \(W^2=W\) is an open subset of \(X\subseteq \Gr\).
+The idempotent lattice \(\setgiven{W\in\Bis(\Gr)}{W^2=W}\) coincides with the lattice of open subsets of~\(X\).

 \begin{definition} An \emph{inverse semigroup basis} for~\(\Gr\) is a subset \(\B\subseteq \Bis(\Gr)\) such that \begin{itemize} \item \(\B\) is an inverse subsemigroup, that is, closed under multiplication and involution; \item \(\B\) is a basis for the topology of~\(\Gr\); \item \(\OO\defeq \setgiven{W\in\B}{W^2=W}=\setgiven{W\in\B}{W\subseteq X}\) is closed under finite unions. \end{itemize} \end{definition}